keithtmccartney/symmetrical-disco/README.md

 * There's an alternative router in the form of [mux](http://www.gorillatoolkit.org/pkg/mux) from the [Gorilla Web Toolkit](http://www.gorillatoolkit.org/)
 * There's 'ToDo' routing in place, accessible via "go run main.go", followed by the example localhost:8080 URLs: [http://localhost:8080](http://localhost:8080); [http://localhost:8080/todos](http://localhost:8080/todos); [http://localhost:8080/todos/1](http://localhost:8080/todos/1); [http://localhost:8080/todos/2](http://localhost:8080/todos/2); [http://localhost:8080/todos/3](http://localhost:8080/todos/3);
 * Learned about trying to instantiate a new mux router via 'NewRouter' today when using "go run", turns out I can't so a build is needed ("go build"): https://github.com/corylanou/tns-restful-json-api/issues/2; (Y)
+* Run the following curl command in a Bash CLI (this will create a new Todo entry with a POST to the '/todos' URL): curl -H "Content-Type: application/json" -d '{"name":"New Todo"}' http://localhost:8080/todos; I resulted in also trying Postman but to no avail was there any success, problems were had and installing Delve ([Windows](https://github.com/derekparker/delve/blob/master/Documentation/installation/windows/install.md)) for debugging was required alongside configuring a [launch.json](https://github.com/Microsoft/vscode-go/wiki/Debugging-Go-code-using-VS-Code)

 ## What's it all about?